-But with Bruno being licensed, this weekend I got to try my hand at waterproofing our bathrooms in the small house at our block.
+But with Bruno being licensed, this weekend I got my hands dirty learning how to waterproof our bathrooms in the small house at our block.

 The process was surprisingly much easier than I thought and here is how we did it.

 It’s important the bathroom is clean before you begin the job so the waterproof can adhere to the substrate (aka the thing your tiles need to stick to — can be concrete, villaboard etc).
 We thoroughly swept the bathroom twice to get rid of all the insulation and dust from the villaboard.

 We used CTA Aquablok W1 waterproofing membrane and CTA Ecoprime as the primer.
 Priming helps further clean the substrate and create the perfect surface for the waterproof to bond to 🙂 Picking the right primer depends on the waterproof that will be used.

 We used Polyurethane (but could also have used Neutral Cure Silicone) to caulk the gap where the villaboard sheets meet.
 So around all the edges of the room and in and around the shower niche we spread Polyurethane to fill the gaps.
 The bond breaker is also an important buffer between the floor and walls to prevent the waterproof cracking in the corners.